 Vitamin D is a nutrient that helps the body absorb calcium and phosphorus, which are necessary for the formation of bones.
 It is also believed to support Your Baby brain function.

 Due to its importance, you should make sure you get the recommended amounts of vitamin D during pregnancy for both your own well being and the healthy development of Your Baby .
 However, pregnant and breast-feeding women who take more than 4,000 IU of vitamin D per day might experience nausea.

 Vitamin D is beneficial for your health; it plays an important role in immune function, healthy cell division, and bone health.
 Vitamin D is also necessary for the absorption and metabolism of calcium and phosphorus.

-It is further believed that Vitamin D helps the #baby ’s bone formation, supports immune system development, and allows #baby ’s brain to communicate with the rest of the body.
+It is further believed that Vitamin D helps the Your Baby ’s bone formation, supports immune system development, and allows Your Baby ’s brain to communicate with the rest of the body.